Running after Routledge: Retracing an English Expedition to Easter Island

 To assist with relieving pressure on Rapa Nui’s freshwater aquifer, Pacific Aid Australia, an Australian NGO, which supports the ecologically sustainable development of Pacific islands, have partnered with BioMax to recycle wastewater.
 Easter Island’s aquifer is being contaminated by raw sewerage because the island does not have a sewerage treatment facility and only a few septic tanks have been installed on newer developments.
 The BioMax can be scaled up or down and can be retrofitted to whole neighbourhoods and hotels.
 It treats water to above World Health Organisation standards and can be used for restricted irrigations purposes like landscaping and a wide variety of other applications, which will help relieve pressure on Easter Island’s limited water supply.
 Running after Routledge will be raising funds for the BioMax as Susie travels from Darlington to the Pacific: 80,000 Australian dollars will secure the shipping and installation of the unit to the island – where it can be put to work and act as an example for other Pacific islands in similar situations.
 To read a recent report by Katherine Rosa about Rapa Nui’s hydrogeology and issues facing the island’s aquifer please see the attached document: Rosa_RNJ2013

-Extra news about the progress of the expedition can now be traced on a recently created Facebook Page: Retracing Routledge.
-Check there for frequent updates.
+Facebook: Further news about the progress of the expedition can be found on the Facebook Page: Retracing Routledge.